 Protein is essential in aiding the body in building up and repairing body tissue, as well as fighting against viral and bacterial infections.

-A November 2012 review article published in the Journal of Obesity & Weight Loss Therapy found that many of the functions of the immune system, such as prevention of illness and speeding of recovery, can be compromised when too little protein is consumed.
+- November 2012 review article published in the Journal of Obesity & Weight Loss Therapy found that many of the functions of the immune system, such as the prevention of illness and speeding of recovery, can be compromised when too little protein is consumed.

 Cooking with and drinking bone broth can prove to have great benefits for the immune system.